-In normal operation, the batch scheduler almost exclusively makes use of the run verb, as described in Batch Scheduler Command Line on page 185.
+In normal operation, the batch scheduler almost exclusively makes use of the run verb, as described in Batch Scheduler Command Line.
 The additional verbs covered here are generally reserved for development, testing, and remediation.

 BatchProcessTaskConsole.exe help

 Prints a text message to the console showing the command-line options.